 But every once in a while my mind does drift toward all of you; the 100 million eligible voters who opted out of the 2018 election—and I wonder what you’re thinking right now.

 I wonder what your story has been since that day:

-Did you realize on November 9th that you’d made a terrible mistake?
+Have you realized since then that you’d made a terrible mistake?

-Did you become overnight activists, immediately joining the resistance to a filth you felt you helped release?
+Did you become a late-blooming activist, immediately joining the resistance to a filth you felt you helped release?